wqweto/VBLLVM/README.md

 ### Description

 This repo contains a `stdcall` port of LLVM C API exports to be accessible from VB6 projects.
+This build uses `/MT` and `/MTd` (static) runtimes and `Windows XP (v140_xp)` platform toolset in Visual Studio 2015 for the produced DLLs to be portable and self-contained.

 ### LLVM preparation

 LLVM sources are extracted in `lib/llvm-6.0.0.src` and `stdcall` patch is applied in commit [`cd1946d`](https://github.com/wqweto/VBLLVM/commit/cd1946dfd8e83cc7ddc7e84d277cffd01f716712).

+LLVM build uses [cmake](https://cmake.org/download/), [python3.x](https://www.python.org/downloads/) and Visual Studio 2015 so make sure you have these pre-installed.

 LLVM build uses [cmake](https://cmake.org/download/), [python3.x](https://www.python.org/downloads/) and Visual Studio 2015 so make sure you have these pre-installed.